reductstore/reduct-py/docs/quick-start.md

 ## Using the SDK

-Now that you have the reduct-py SDK installed and a ReductStore instance running, you can start using the SDK to interact with the ReductStore service.
+Now that you have the `reduct-py` SDK installed and a ReductStore instance running, you can start using the SDK to interact with the ReductStore service.

-Here is an example of using the reduct-py SDK to perform a few different operations on a bucket:
+Here is an example of using the Python SDK to perform a few different operations on a bucket:

 ```python title="quick_start.py"
 --8<-- "../examples/quick_start.py:"